Medicare Advantage (Medicare Part C Coverage) Plans

 You can only switch to a different PFFS plans or back to original Medicare at certain times of the year.
 You can switch during the election period from November 15-December 31 or during the open enrollment period from January 1-March 31 of each year.
 Note that if you are switching from a PFFS plan with drug coverage to one without, the only time you can add drug coverage is during the election period from November 15-December 31.

-For more information on how PFFS plans work, click here.
+For more information on how PFFS plans work, visit this page on the Medicare website.

 For more information on Medicare, click here.